zer0sh0t/HAL_9000/README.md

-HAL_9000 is not just another deep-learning framework—it’s your launchpad into intelligent, modular, and high-performance neural nets.
+HAL_9000 is not just another deep-learning framework, it’s your launchpad into intelligent, modular, and high-performance neural nets.
 Built from scratch in Python with inspiration from Keras, HAL_9000 gives you everything from LSTM and vanilla RNNs to ConvNets, DQNs, and complete regularization & optimizer support.
 Plug in, train fast, and build smarter.

 to install the latest version of the framework: